Our research interests are:

 Scored Highest Across Evaluation Criteria Among The Finalist Teams In NASA BIG Idea Challenge 2022 To Take Top Honor

-Our works reside at the intersection of control and mobile robot design, the intersection of theory and experiment (hardware).
-Our overarching objective is to tightly integrate systems with impressive locomotion plasticity in environments where standard (wheeled, legged, aerial drones, etc.) mobile robots face the risk of complete immobilization.
-Imagine flight inside HVAC pipes in a building, ground mobility over steep and rocky terrains on Mars, or dynamic walking on vertical surfaces; our robots can operate in these environments.
+Our work lies at the intersection of control and bioinspired robot locomotion design, where theory meets experiment.
+Our overarching goal is to create tightly integrated systems capable of exceptional locomotion capabilities in environments where conventional platforms—wheeled, legged, or aerial—face the risk of complete immobilization.
+Imagine flight through HVAC ducts in buildings, ground traversal over steep, rocky Martian terrain, or dynamic walking on vertical surfaces—our robots are designed to operate in these extreme conditions.